Bridport Railway: Stations

-The station was built on the 1884 extension to West Bay, at a location a little nearer the town centre.
-A thatched cottage adjacent was acquired and turned into the limited station accommodation and station master's house.
-In 1904 the GWR provided a new building with these amenities.
+Bridport East Street railway station opened with the 1884 extension to West Bay at a location nearer the town centre than the old terminus on Bradpole Road.
+A thatched cottage adjacent was bought to provide limited station accommodation and a station master's house.
+A waiting room was erected on the platform in 1889 and the GWR provided a proper building to replace the cottage in 1904.